mgechev/sw-cli/README.md

 * Generic fallback
 * **Cache & network race - it could be used in rare cases, mostly low end mobile devices**

-The CLI tool should support generation of service workers based on different strategies.
+The CLI tool should support generation of service workers based on different strategies since the different resources in the app might have different requirements.

 ## Security Considerations
 I don't believe there are any security considerations.